The Tribal Vibe: Workshops - Retreats - Festival

 Honor Self and Other

-• Much more important at the advanced level.
-Slow down enough to really feel into whether this honors self and other at all times.
+• Slow down enough to really feel into whether this honors self and other at all times.
 This is the context that frames all interaction

 Leave Better Trace